sterzhang/image-textualization/README.md

 - [x] Release the usage of our IT framework.

 🔥 Now, IT-170K dataset can be found in [🤗Huggingface](https://huggingface.co/datasets/Sterzhang/image-textualization/).
+Link to our paper: [arxiv](https://arxiv.org/pdf/2406.07502).

 ## Contents
 - [Install](#install)